Justin-Insight/mymindteam.com/content/treat/_index.md

   goals:
     - goal: Develop skills
       body: >-
-        with a licensed interventionist focusing on specific challenge areas such as reading, writing, math and executive functioning.
+        With a licensed interventionist focusing on specific challenge areas such as reading, math and executive functioning.
       icon: /Treat-DevelopSkills.svg
     - goal: Build confidence
       body: >-
-        with empowering support focused on utilizing your inherent strengths, rather than trying to “fix” your mind.
+        With empowering support focused on utilizing your inherent strengths, rather than trying to “fix” your mind.
       icon: /Treat-Confidence.svg
     - goal: Get accommodations
       body: >-
-        with assistance to set up the specific tools and resources you or your child need at school and/or work.
+        With assistance to set up the specific tools and resources you or your child need at school and/or work.
       icon: /Treat-Accommodations.svg
-process_block:
+our_services_block:
   enabled: true
-  heading: >-
-    Comprehensive treatment, <span class="underline underline--accent">minus the
+  heading: Mind Team <span class="underline underline--secondary">treatment</span> services
-    stress</span>.
   body: >-

-    You’ll love our comprehensive treatment process, designed to provide the expert guidance and support you deserve, all from the comfort of your own home.
-  process:
+  services:
-    - heading: 'Step one: initial consult'
+    - heading: >-
-      time:
+        Instructional interventions
       body: >-
-        Meet remotely with a licensed Mind Team clinician to review you/your child’s history and challenges and determine the best treatment plan going forward.
-      icon: /1-blue-block.svg
-    - heading: 'Step two: tailored treatment'
-      time:
-      body: >-
-        Use our secure, remote platform to meet with your clinician and get expert individual instruction, skill practice, accommodation advocacy and everything in between.
-      icon: /2-orange-block.svg
-    - heading: 'Step three: ongoing support'
-      time:
-      body: >-
-        Have access to your Mind Team clinician throughout the entire treatment process, whether you need technical support, progress updates or other assistance.
-      icon: /3-yellow-block.svg
-    - heading: 'Step four: final consult'
-      time:
-      body: >-
-        Meet for a final consultation to review you/your child’s progress and get expert recommendations on next steps to continue improving skills and tackling challenges for years to come.
-      icon: /4-blue-block.svg
+        Get hands-on instruction and guidance to build skills and overcome challenges in **reading**, **math** or **executive functioning**.
+      service_points: |-

       button:
         enabled: true
+        button_url: /treat/interventions/
+        button_text: Learn More
+    - heading: >-
+        Educational consults
+      body: Get professional assistance communicating your child’s needs with their school and educators with the help of Mind Team clinicians, who will identify and advocate for your child’s accommodation needs.
+      service_points: |-

+      button:
+        enabled: true
         button_url: /get-started/
-    button_text: Get Started Now
+        button_text: Get Started
-child_treatment_options_block:
-  enabled: true
-  heading: >-
-    Mind Team treatment options for <span class="underline underline--accent">children</span>
-  options:
-    - heading: <span class="underline underline--primary">Educational consult</span>
-      body: >-
-        Set up the school accommodations and learning plans your child needs (determined by a review of their IEP and school data) with advocacy from your Mind Team.
     - heading: >-
-        <span class="underline underline--secondary">Educational
-        intervention</span>
+        Adult accommodation advocacy
       body: >-
-        Help your child improve their reading, writing, math or executive functioning skills with a customized online program and ongoing professional support and feedback.
-    - heading: <span class="underline underline--accent">Custom treatment</span>
-      body: >-
-        Your Mind Team can create a customized treatment plan to help your child utilize their strengths, improve various skills and overcome their challenges.
-  text_column_left: false
-  text_column_right: true
-  image:
-    enabled: true
-    image_url: /child-adhd-testing-autism-testing.jpg
-    image_alt:
+        Get professional assistance and advocacy from Mind Team clinicians to set up the professional and educational accommodations you need at work or university.
+      service_points: |-

       button:
         enabled: true
         button_url: /get-started/
         button_text: Get Started
-adult_treatment_options_block:
-  enabled: true
-  heading: >-
-    Mind Team treatment options for <span class="underline underline--accent">adults</span>
-  options:
-    - heading: <span class="underline underline--primary">Accommodation advocacy</span>
-      body: >-
-        Set up the professional and educational accommodations you need to work
-        <em>with</em> your mind at college, work and beyond with advocacy from
-        Mind Team clinicians.
     - heading: >-
-        <span class="underline underline--secondary">Executive functioning
-        intervention</span>
+        Custom treatment plans
       body: >-
-        Work remotely with your Mind Team clinician to improve your memory, time management, attention and various other essential executive functioning skills.
-    - heading: <span class="underline underline--accent">Custom treatment</span>
-      body: >-
-        Your Mind Team can create a completely customized treatment plan to utilize your unique strengths, improve various skills and overcome your challenges.
+        Work with your Mind Team to create a completely customized treatment plan for you or your child to improve various skills and overcome challenges.
-  text_column_left: true
-  text_column_right: false
-  image:
-    enabled: true
-    image_url: /two-clinicians-on-video-call-together-2-reversed.jpg
-    image_alt:
+      service_points: |-

       button:
         enabled: true
         button_url: /get-started/
         button_text: Get Started
-benefits_block:
-  enabled: true
-  heading: >-
-    <span class="underline underline--primary">Every mind</span> deserves
-    treatment this good.
-  body:
-  benefits:
-    - heading: Individualized
-      body: >-
-        No need to settle for one-size-fits-all treatment.
-Your Mind Team will account for your unique background, history, strengths and challenges to customize your plan.
-      icon: /yellow-block.svg
-    - heading: Effective
-      body: >-
-        Conducted using evidence-based methods and practices designed to give you/your child the skills and confidence to thrive long after the final treatment session.
-      icon: /blue-block.svg
-    - heading: Inclusive
-      body: >-
-        We’re here to support you on your learning journey, whether you have an official condition diagnosis or not.
-      icon: /orange-block.svg
-    - heading: Advocative
-      body: >-
-        Your Mind Team will communicate with educators, employers and healthcare professionals to ensure you/your child get the accommodations you need to thrive.
-      icon: /orange-block.svg
 pricing_block:
   enabled: true
   heading: Treatment pricing
   body: >-
-    Treatment pricing varies depending on your unique needs, Mind team clinician and more.
-Please get started by filling out our questionnaire and we'll get you an accurate quote.
+    Treatment pricing varies depending on your unique needs.
+View our [intervention pages](/treat/interventions/) for individual intervention package pricing.
+For all other treatment services, get started by filling out our brief questionnaire and we will provide you with an accurate quote.
   pricing_options:
     enabled: false
     options: